dleetr/dleetr/README.md

   - Managing Knowledge:
     - Note Software:
       - [A fairly recent note-taking software: Obsidian](https://obsidian.md/)
+        - I have a small idea for an extension that might let users share notebooks via p2p requests.
+I must understand more first.
       - [Notion](https://www.notion.so/).
   - Building a Chromium extension to streamline browsing
     - I'm working (slowly) on this; I don't have the repo published yet.